kaiiam/phd/projects/metadata_planet_microbe_projects/TARA/Tara_notes.md

 This has the metadata listed on PANGAEA, and it has 71 fields including ENA links lat long and expected chem parameters so this may be the "correct full dataset" which we'd need to include.
 I'll have to check the others to see if this isn't it.

 I don't think this is the 'final' TARA data we want.
 Many of the fields are calculated from models such as Darwin for iron and ammonium, or AMODIS for PAR.
-So this may be a cool and complete dataset from some modeling paper but the data seem to all be calculated from Darwin and AMODIS models.
+So this may be a cool and complete dataset from some modeling paper but the data seem to all be calculated from Darwin and AMODIS models, not true measurements.

 # 5)